gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-networks-computational-power.md

 Based on this, McCulloch and Pitts characterized the set of propositions that can be expressed by neural networks.

 Later, in 1956, Kleene published a mathematical reworking of McCulloch's paper which also included significant developments in the theory of finite automata.
-In his paper, titled *Representation of Events in Nerve Nets and Finite Automata* Kleene characterized the set of "regular events" (which we today refer to as regular expressions), and showed that this is exactly what finite automata and McCulloch-Pitts networks with circles<d-footnote>Feedback; recurrent connections.
+In his paper, titled *Representation of Events in Nerve Nets and Finite Automata*, Kleene characterized the set of "regular events" (which we today refer to as regular expressions), and showed that this is exactly what finite automata and McCulloch-Pitts networks with circles<d-footnote>Feedback; recurrent connections.
 Interestingly, the idea of a recurrent network was present since the very inception of artificial neural networks in McCulloch and Pitts's paper, although the modern recurrent neural networks that we know today would not be developed until the late 80s.</d-footnote> can represent.
 Therefore, Kleene established the equivalence between finite automata and McCulloch-Pitts networks.
 The simulation of finite automata using McCulloch-Pitts neurons was later explicitly shown by Minsky in 1967, in his book *Computation: Infinite and Finite Machines*.